Changissnz/TAGIB/README.md

 My wife Janice and aunt Marie are dead.
 They were found in the ruins of the tundra halfway across the world, alongside the corpse of Chief Admiral Roumannios de la Cruziyez.
-All of them were entirely naked, so I can already figure out what went on between the three of them before they died, from what is reported over secure and shadowy channels as a cyber-attack by the Lord Commodore Marshall.
+All of them were entirely naked, so I can already figure out what went on between the three of them before they died, from what was reported over secure and shadowy channels as a cyber-attack by the Lord Commodore Marshall.
 But I can only imagine why Janice and Marie were all the way across the world in the first place, without once giving me any notification.